-Gem McDowell and his associate at the Law Office of Gem McDowell, Lauren Turowetz, represent both buyers and sellers in business acquisition deals.
+Gem McDowell and his associates at Gem McDowell Law Group, Lauren Lamb and Katelyn Ehnot, represent both buyers and sellers in business acquisition deals.
 They serve Mt.
 Pleasant, Charleston, and the Tri-County area.

 Acquiring an Existing Business: What To Consider